Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-narrative-implementation-checklist.md

 - [ ] Add scenario callouts (base, bull, bear) tied to specific GDP outcomes to improve investor comprehension.
 - [ ] Publish a brief tokenomics explainer post summarizing the macro alignment.

+### Future-Proof

+- [ ] Bake GDP scenario variables into token models so future updates become data inputs instead of rewrites.
+- [ ] Maintain a changelog that maps macro updates to protocol parameter changes for investor transparency.

 ## 3. Anchor Mentorship Scoring to the Living Protocol Narrative